Kids and Self-Image

 If you're concerned that your son or daughter has BDD, talk to a doctor or mental health professional.
 A careful assessment can help to clarify what's causing the distress and whether BDD is behind it.
 Many times, people with BDD are so focused on appearance that they (and those who love them) believe the answer is about correcting the appearance.
 If someone you love has BDD, you probably already know that no amount of reassurance seems to quiet the distress for long.

 The problem with BDD lies in the obsessions and compulsions, which distort body image and make those who have it feel ugly.
-It's hard for them to see that, because they believe that what they perceive is truly there.
+It's hard for them to realize that, because they believe that what they perceive is truly there.
 Sometimes the most challenging part is helping someone accept a new idea of what might help.

 BDD can be treated by an experienced mental health professional.
 Usually, treatment involves a particular type of talk therapy called cognitive-behavioral therapy, which focuses on the thoughts, feelings, and behaviors, and helps to correct the pattern behind the body image distortion and distress.